blitline-dev/blitline_javascript_lib/README.markdown

 #### What are the requirements?
 The blitline_cors.js javascript library relies on *JQuery*, and *Underscore.js*.
 You must have both of these on your page for the blitline javascript library to work.

+#### Licensing?

+The project is licensed under the http://en.wikipedia.org/wiki/WTFPL license.